Examples of civil disobedience: India

 Civil disobedience has served as a major tactic of nationalist movements in former colonies in Africa and Asia prior to their gaining independence.

-Most notably Mahatma Gandhi developed civil disobedience as an anti-colonialist tool.
-Gandhi stated "Civil disobedience is the inherent right of a citizen to be civil, implies discipline, thought, care, attention and sacrifice".
+Most notably, Mahatma Gandhi developed civil disobedience as an anti-colonialist tool.
+Gandhi stated, "Civil disobedience is the inherent right of a citizen to be civil, implies discipline, thought, care, attention and sacrifice".
 Though some biographers opine that Gandhi learned of civil disobedience from Thoreau's classic essay, which he incorporated into his non-violent Satyagraha philosophy, Gandhi in Hind Swaraj observes that "In India the nation at large has generally used passive resistance in all departments of life.
 We cease to cooperate with our rulers when they displease us."
 Gandhi's work in South Africa and in the Indian independence movement was the first successful application of civil disobedience on a large scale.

 Israel

-Following the Oslo Accords in the early 1990s, Moshe Feiglin and Shmuel Sackett founded Zo Artzeinu (Hebrew: זו ארצנו, This is our land), a political protest movement created to block Israeli land concessions to the Arabs.
-The movement was known to block roads and use other forms of civil disobedience adapted from the civil rights movement in the United States to make known their protests and goals.
+Following the Oslo Accords in the early 1990s, Moshe Feiglin and Shmuel Sackett founded Zo Artzeinu (Hebrew: זו ארצנו, This is our land), a political protest movement created to block Israeli land concessions to the Arabs, and prevent recognition of the State of Palestine by the government.
+The movement was known to block roads and use other forms of civil disobedience.
+The leaders were arrested and sentenced to prison sentences for sedition, but the sentences were later commuted to community service instead.